bezineb5/go-build-hat/README.md

 ### Brick

-The main `Brick` struct provides all the functionality for controlling motors and sensors.
+The main `Brick` struct provides core functionality for device initialization and management.

 #### Constructor